HautechAI/terraform-provider-hautechai/README.md

 On `create` and `update`, the logic is:

-1. If `account_id` is provided:
+1. If `alias` is provided:
-  - Try to fetch the account by ID.
-  - If not found, it throws an error.

-2. Else if `alias` is provided:
   - Try to fetch the account by alias.
   - If not found, it creates a new account with that alias.

-3. Else:
+2. Else:
   - Create a brand new account with no alias.

 ### Example